signalwire/examples/Video/Interactive-Live-Streaming/README.md

 SPACE_URL=<signalwire-space-url>.signalwire.com
 ```

-Make sure that your API token has Video, Chat, and PubSub scopes enabled.
+Make sure that your API token has the Video and PubSub scopes enabled.

 Then install the dependencies with `npm install` and run the server and the client with `npm run start`.